 The light-dependent reactions of oxygenic photosynthesis in algae and plants are catalyzed by a series of membrane protein complexes in chloroplasts.
 Although high-resolution structures are now available for the major complexes, a thorough understanding of the dynamic processes of photosynthetic membrane biogenesis, regulation, and repair is lacking.
 To gain insight into how specific pigments, proteins, lipids, and cofactors are assembled into a functional photosynthetic membrane, my lab has isolated hundreds of new Chlamydomonas mutants that affect photosynthesis.
 We have found mutants affecting key reactions in chlorophyll biosynthesis and nearly every step of carotenoid biosynthesis, in addition to mutants that affect specific photosynthetic complexes.
 For example, mutants that are defective in photosystem II activity were identified by imaging of chlorophyll fluorescence based on their lack of variable fluorescence (Figure 3).
 Through genetic and biochemical analysis of these mutants, we are uncovering novel factors that are necessary for photosystem II assembly.

 Biogenesis, regulation, and repair of the photosynthetic apparatus in chloroplasts involve nano- to microscale reorganization of the photosynthetic membrane and its protein complexes.
 Working with an outstanding team of experts in advanced imaging, spectroscopy, and computational modeling, my lab aims to obtain a detailed molecular description of the organization and dynamics of the photosynthetic membrane at different levels of spatiotemporal resolution.
-We are using a range of cutting-edge imaging techniques, such as electron microscopy and tomography (in collaboration with Eva Nogales [HHMI, UC Berkeley and Berkeley Lab]), atomic force microscopy (in collaboration with Carlos Bustamante [HHMI, UC Berkeley and Berkeley Lab] and Daniel Fletcher [UC Berkeley and Berkeley Lab]), and super-resolution light and fluorescence lifetime microscopy (in collaboration with Jan Liphardt [UC Berkeley and Berkeley Lab] and Graham Fleming [UC Berkeley and Berkeley Lab]).
-These approaches are integrated with development of new imaging methods (in collaboration with Naomi Ginsberg [UC Berkeley and Berkeley Lab]) and parallel modeling and theoretical efforts (in collaboration with Berend Smit [UC Berkeley and Berkeley Lab]), which will provide insights into the fundamental biophysical mechanisms governing protein interactions and the partitioning of protein complexes in the photosynthetic membrane.
+We are using a range of cutting-edge imaging techniques, such as electron microscopy and tomography (in collaboration with Eva Nogales [HHMI, UC Berkeley and Berkeley Lab]), atomic force microscopy (in collaboration with Carlos Bustamante [HHMI, UC Berkeley and Berkeley Lab] and Daniel Fletcher [UC Berkeley and Berkeley Lab]), and super-resolution light and fluorescence lifetime microscopy (in collaboration with Graham Fleming [UC Berkeley and Berkeley Lab]).
+These approaches are integrated with development of new imaging methods (in collaboration with Naomi Ginsberg [UC Berkeley and Berkeley Lab]) and parallel modeling and theoretical efforts (in collaboration with Phillip Geissler [UC Berkeley and Berkeley Lab]), which will provide insights into the fundamental biophysical mechanisms governing protein interactions and the partitioning of protein complexes in the photosynthetic membrane.

-Grants from (1) the Division of Chemical Sciences, Geosciences, and Biosciences, Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy, (2) the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, (3) the National Institutes of Health, and (4) the National Science Foundation provided partial support for these projects.
+Grants from (1) the Division of Chemical Sciences, Geosciences, and Biosciences, Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy and (2) the Bill & Melinda Gates Foundation RIPE Project under a subaward from the University of Illinois provided partial support for these projects.